nptrainor/internpt-manager/README.md

 There may be others, we'll see.
 If you find any, get in touch, and I will see how I can remediate or mitigate them.

+Finally:

+Why 'internpt-manager'?
+Well, I couldn't rightly use the company name, so given I'm NPT, that'll do.

 Please feel free to post any issues you find.